 While most employers make efforts to protect their employees while they are working, it is…

-While driving a bus you concentrate on the road, staying alert for pedestrians stepping into the road without looking and reckless or distracted drivers that put you and your passengers as risk.
+While driving a bus you concentrate on the road, staying alert for pedestrians stepping into the road without looking and reckless or distracted drivers that put you and your passengers at a risk.

 You know that driving a bus is dangerous due to its bulkiness and the time it takes you to complete a stop on short notice.
 What you may not know is that sitting in the driver’s seat for hours on end is slowly killing you.